AMN-SHK/UnibotFM/data/nlu.md

 - [outdoor sports]{"entity":"facility_type", "value":"sports"}
 - Does college has [indoor and outdoors sports]{"entity":"facility_type", "value":"sports"} facility
 - Can you tell me about [sports room](facility_type)
+- sports room
+- which facilities are there for sports
+- which sports are played in college

 ## synonym:facility_type
 - Locker
 - lock
 - WIFI
 - wifi
+- internet
 - bcr
 - BCR
 - Bcr